QuantEcon/lecture-source-py/source/rst/calvo.rst

     clq.J_MPE

-We have also computed **sustainable plans** for a government or sequence of governments that choose sequentially.
+We have also computed **credible plans** for a government or sequence of governments that choose sequentially.

 These include